Table of Contents

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

 I run Atlantic Health Strategies.
-We do licensure, accreditation, and compliance work for treatment programs in states like Florida, Texas, Colorado, Tennessee, and Arizona.
-The AI conversation used to be a CIO problem.
-It is now a surveyor question, a payer audit question, and a state AG question.
-If you cannot show your governance file when asked, you have a finding waiting to happen.
+My team does licensure, accreditation, and compliance work for treatment programs in states like Florida, Texas, Colorado, Tennessee, and Arizona.
+The AI conversation used to sit inside IT.
+It is now a surveyor question, a payer audit question, and a state attorney general question.
+If you cannot produce your AI governance file on demand, you have a finding waiting to happen.

 Where the laws actually bite: chatbots, UM, and clinical decision support